 What Is SDN?
-Why Is SDN Important? — SDNCentral’s SDN Training Video Series
+Why Is SDN Important? — SDxCentral’s SDN Training Video Series

 With so many players in the space defining SDN for their own purposes, Roy starts by providing a vendor-agnostic view of the technology: SDN provides centralization of control logic through separation of the control and forwarding planes.
 This provides the ability to enable orchestration and automation through programmatic APIs.